protobuf-net/protobuf-net/README.md

 <a href='https://pledgie.com/campaigns/33946'><img alt='Click here to lend your support to: protobuf-net; fast binary serialization for .NET and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/33946.png?skin_name=chrome' border='0' ></a>

-If you can't, that's fine too.lib
+If you can't, that's fine too.

 ---